marcusdotpham/mwswp/book/book.md

----
-layout: default
----

-#### The Big Picture : Scrape any Website in 4 Steps
+### The Big Picture : Scrape any Website in 4 Steps

 ![](images/big_picture.png)